erlang/otp/system/doc/reference_manual/reference_manual.md

 ## Complete List of BIFs

-For a complete list of BIFs, their arguments and return values, see `m:erlang` manual page in ERTS.
+For a complete list of BIFs, their arguments and return values, see module `m:erlang` in ERTS.

 ## Reserved Words